EdukronCodes/Data-Science--AI--ML-Repo/ml-algorithms-docs/docs/algorithms/gradient-boosting-classifier.md

 ## Problem Type & Use Cases

-- Primary problem type: Regression
+- Primary problem type: Classification

 Typical domains and concrete use cases: